xbeat/Machine-Learning/README.md

 Introduction to Exponential Equations

 Exponential equations involve variables in the exponent.
 They are crucial in modeling growth and decay processes in various fields like finance, biology, and physics.

+## Understanding the Magic of LASSO Feature Selection

+Understanding LASSO Optimization Function

+LASSO (Least Absolute Shrinkage and Selection Operator) combines ordinary least squares with L1 regularization.
+The fundamental optimization objective minimizes the sum of squared residuals while constraining the sum of absolute weights, leading to sparse solutions.

 ## Deploying Private RAG APIs with LitServe